kiramclean/notes/talks/software_for_the_internet.md

 end
 ```

-^ If your code is running in a single process, an unhandled exception in that process will crash your app.
+^ - If your code is running in a single process, an unhandled exception in that process will crash your app.
 Even if its running in many processes or threads, typically (because of the limitations of the concurrency models in many languages) a whole request will be processed by a single process.
-Same for background jobs.. they do run in their own worker process, but if one records in one of the steps throws an exception, the whole job crashes.
+Same for background jobs.. they do run in their own worker process, but if one record in one of the steps throws an exception, the whole job crashes.

-^ If this happens part way through a request, the request is ruined
+^ - If this happens part way through a request, the request is ruined

-^ Also, writing code like this is not a strategy for handling errors.
+^ - Also, writing code like this is not a strategy for handling errors.
 You see it everywhere throughout codebases.
 But, if you knew what exceptions your program was going to raise before you run it in production, wouldn't you just write it to handle those cases?
 This is not an error handling strategy.

-^ The whole point of safe error handling is that errors you _don't_ expect are handled well
+^ - The whole point of safe error handling is that errors you _don't_ expect are handled well

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○**]

 ---